vul337/DecompileBench/README.md

-# DecompileBench Evaluation
+# DecompileBench

 This repository provides scripts and tools for evaluating the performance of decompilation processes using both traditional decompilers and large language models (LLMs).
+It is used in the paper "DecompileBench: A Comprehensive Benchmark for Evaluating Decompilers in Real-World Scenarios".

 ## Dependencies